Chevron

 This makes the process less time-consuming for the customer and encourages them to pay the invoice.

-4. Be persistent with follow-ups
+4. Be persistent with chasing unpaid invoices

 If your customer has an unpaid invoice and stops responding to emails – you should try following up with a call.